Angel-125/Blueshift/Source/Blueshift/bin/Debug/API.md

 > #### Return value
 > An array of string containing the numbered textures that comprise the animation.

+# WBIResourceTweaker

+This helper class enables players to tweak resources in the editor.

+## Fields

+### resourceName
+Name of the resource to tweak.
+### tweakEnabledName
+The text to use for the enable tweak button.
+### tweakDisabledName
+The text to use for the disable tweak button.
+### isEnabled
+Flag to indicate whether or not the resource tweaker is enabled or not.

 # WBIWarpCoil

 Warp coils produce the warp capacity needed for vessels to go faster than light.
 Warp capacity is a fixed resource, but the resources needed to produce it are entirely optional. ` MODULE { name = WBIWarpCoil textureModuleID = WarpCoil warpCapacity = 10 RESOURCE { name = GravityWaves rate = 200 FlowMode = STAGE_PRIORITY_FLOW } } `